9527DHX/9527DHX/README.md

 The user of 9527DHX or DHX9527 you search on major platforms should be me.
 A 17-year-old senior 3 student, living in Guangdong Province, China.

-## 💭Lately

-* Research front end design.
-* Create a New Minecraft Community.

 ## 🔗Links

 * Blog: [9527DHX's Blog](https://9527dhx.top/)